samiksha-bansal1/Calendar/README.md

 - Open the calendar in your browser.
 - Use the navigation buttons to move between months.
 - The current date is highlighted for easy reference.
+- Add events by clicking on a date and filling out the event details.
+- Update or delete events by clicking on the event and making the necessary changes.